jchou03/Subtitle-AI/README.md

 ## Abstract
-Nowadays, a lot of company starts to think about accessibility to not only their target audience, but outreaching to new audience as well.
-According to the NIHCD (National Institute on Deafness and Other Communication Disorders), approximately 15% of American adults (37.5 million) aged 18 and over report some trouble hearing.
-About 2 to 3 out of every 1,000 children in the USA are board with problem with hearing, with one or even both ears.
-This means, they won't be able to hear the tone, pick up on social clues, and other details that might required a normal person to hear from.
 Without having closed caption, all these important information will be lost by a viewer with hearing problem.
-But when a program has close caption, a viewer with hearing problem can pick up on sarcasm, understand the vibe of the crowd, and understand hwo is talking when they are not on screen.
+But when a program has close caption, a viewer with hearing problem can pick up on sarcasm, understand the vibe of the crowd, and understand who is talking when they are not on screen.

 2. Problem: What problem does this work attempt to solve?
 What is the scope of the project?
 What is the main argument, thesis or claim?
 3. Methodology: An abstract of a scientific work may include specific models or approaches used in the larger study.
 Other abstracts may describe the types of evidence used in the research.
 4. Results: An abstract of a scientific work may include specific data that indicates the results of the project.
 Other abstracts may discuss the findings in a more general way.
 5. Implications: How does this work add to the body of knowledge on the topic?
 Are there any practical or theoretical applications from your findings or implications for future research?
 ## Background
+Nowadays, a lot of company starts to think about accessibility to not only their target audience, but outreaching to new audience as well.
+According to the NIHCD (National Institute on Deafness and Other Communication Disorders), approximately 15% of American adults (37.5 million) aged 18 and over report some trouble hearing.
+About 2 to 3 out of every 1,000 children in the USA are board with problem with hearing, with one or even both ears.
+This means, they won't be able to hear the tone, pick up on social clues, and other details that might required a normal person to hear from.
 ## Method
 ## Result
 ## Analysis